All Hideo Kojima games in order of release

 2010 – Metal Gear Solid: Peace Walker

 Peace Walker is a real Metal Gear Solid game in every sense, and it made the PSP shine.
-It’s a direct sequel to Snake Eater and continues the Big Boss story, which makes it the mid game in the Snake Eater, Peace Walker, The Phantom Pain storyline.
-The game was later included in the Metal Gear Solid HD Collection on PS3 and Xbox 360 for home console fans.
+It’s a direct sequel to Snake Eater and continues the Big Boss story, which makes it the mid-game in the Snake Eater, Peace Walker, The Phantom Pain storyline.
+Luckily, the Metal Gear Solid HD Collection for P💞S3 and Xbo𝓀x 360 later included the game for home console fans.

 2014 – Metal Gear Solid V: Ground Zeroes

-Ground Zeroes serves as a prologue to Metal Gear Solid V: The Phantom Pain, which was released the year after.
-Prologue is the right word for it, too; it’s possible to complete the main story in just a couple of hours.
-Despite its short length, the game showed off a lot of what was to come in The Phantom Pain.
+Ground Zeroes is a prologue to Metal Gear Solid V: The Phantom Pain, released the year after.
+Prologue is the right word for it, too; completing the main story in just a couple of hours is possible.
+Despite its short length, the game showed off much of what would come in The Phantom Pain.

-Today, Ground Zeroes can often be found bundled with The Phantom Pain, so you can get the full Metal Gear Solid V experience in one package.
+Today, Ground Zeroes can often be found bundled with The Phantom Pain to get the complete Metal Gear Solid V experience in one package.

 2014 – P.T.

-That means the only way to play the game is by ಞbuying a PS4 with it already installed.
+That means the only way to play the game is by buying a PS4 with it 𝓰already installed.

 2015 – Metal Gear Solid V: The Phantom Pain

-The Phantom Pain is a fitting send-off to one of the greatest gaming franchises of all time.
-Although it was marred by the rift between Konami and Kojima that developed simultaneously.
+The rift between Konami and Kojima Productions left a notable scar on The Phantom Pain, but it remains a fitting send-off to one of the greatest gaming franchises ever.
 The long-time partnership came to a bitter end after the release of The Phantom Pain and was so acrimonious that , where MGS V won for Best Action/Adventure game.

 2019 – Death Stranding